sakemin / musicgen-fine-tuner

 Run time and cost

 This model runs on Nvidia L40S GPU hardware.
-Predictions typically complete within 7 minutes.
+Predictions typically complete within 117 seconds.
+The predict time for this model varies significantly based on the inputs.

 Readme